Abelam people: Yams

 Yam growing forms a large part of Abelam society.
 The growing of large yams (they can be as large as 80-90 in long) determines the status of individuals as well as the whole village.
 At yam festivals an individual would give his largest yam to his worst enemy who would then be obligated to grow an even larger yam or have his status fall each year in which he was unable to do so.
-Separate villages would gather at yam festivals where the hosting villages status would be determined by the size of their yams as well as their ability to provide more food than could be eaten and carried away by the rival village.
+Separate villages would gather at yam festivals where the hosting village's status would be determined by the size of their yams as well as their ability to provide more food than could be eaten and carried away by the rival village.

 During the yam growing season, strong emotions were kept to a minimum as they were thought to impede the growth of the yams.
 Fighting was taboo as was sexual activity.
 It was thought that the yams had a spirit and could sense any of these strong emotions.